Context engineering

 Type: kb/types/definition.md · Status: seedling · Tags: computational-model

 Routing — deciding what knowledge is relevant before loading it.
-The instruction-specificity/loading-frequency match (always-loaded → on-reference → on-invoke → on-demand) is routing.
-CLAUDE.md as a router is routing.
-Retrieval-oriented descriptions that let agents decide "don't follow this" without loading the target are routing.
+Examples include the instruction-specificity/loading-frequency match, CLAUDE.md as a router, and retrieval-oriented descriptions that let agents reject a target without loading it.

-Loading — assembling the prompt from selected knowledge.
-The select function in the bounded-context orchestration model formalizes this: given the scheduler's accumulated state and a token budget, build a prompt that fits within the budget.
-Loading includes both what to include and how to frame it — the same knowledge under different framing has different extractable value.
+Loading — assembling and framing the prompt from selected knowledge.
+The select function in the bounded-context orchestration model formalizes this: given state and a token budget, build a prompt that fits.
+Framing matters because the same knowledge can have different extractable value under different presentations.

 Scoping — isolating what each consumer sees.
-Sub-agents as lexically scoped frames is scoping.
-The flat context has no scoping; architecture must impose it.
+Sub-agents as lexically scoped frames is the main local example: flat context has no scope, so architecture must impose it.

 Maintenance — keeping loaded context healthy over time.
-Compaction, observation masking, and the workshop layer's holistic-rewrite discipline are maintenance.
-Without maintenance, context accumulates debris that degrades reasoning even when token counts are low.
+Compaction, observation masking, and the workshop layer's holistic-rewrite discipline prevent accumulated debris from degrading reasoning.

-Distillation — compressing knowledge for a specific task under a context budget — is the main operation the first four components perform, but not the only one.
-The bounded-context orchestration model formalizes the machinery: the solve loop where a symbolic scheduler drives routing, loading, and scoping decisions for each bounded LLM call.
+Distillation — reshaping recorded knowledge for a specific task and context budget — is the main operation these components perform, but not the only one.
+The bounded-context orchestration model formalizes the machinery as a solve loop where a symbolic scheduler drives routing, loading, and scoping for each bounded LLM call.

 Architectural scope beyond a single call

-The operational core succeeds or fails based on decisions made before and after prompt assembly:
+The operational core depends on decisions made before and after prompt assembly:

 Storage format — knowledge stored in forms that are cheap to retrieve selectively.
-Notes, descriptions, and indexes are context-engineering structures because they determine whether routing can happen before full loading.
+Notes, descriptions, and indexes determine whether routing can happen before full loading.

-Knowledge lifecycle — how raw interaction becomes reusable knowledge and how that knowledge is curated over time.
+Knowledge lifecycle — how raw interaction becomes reusable knowledge and how that knowledge is curated.
 A KB that only accumulates transcripts has already failed the context problem upstream.

-Session boundaries — a system can inherit transcript history by default or treat each call as a fresh assembly problem.
-Session history should not be the default next context is context engineering at the boundary level, not just the prompt level.
+Session boundaries — whether a system inherits transcript history by default or treats each call as a fresh assembly problem.
+Session history should not be the default next context is context engineering at the boundary level.

 Inter-agent communication — when sub-agents return compressed artifacts instead of full transcripts, the boundary itself becomes a context-engineering primitive.
 Execution boundaries are natural sites for distillation.

 Tool and interface design — tool descriptions, instruction surfaces, and generated interfaces consume context budget too.
-Frontloading and build-time generation shift interpretive cost out of the live context window.
+Frontloading shifts interpretive cost out of the live context window.

 A system with poor storage shape, transcript-oriented boundaries, or verbose tool surfaces cannot be rescued by a clever selector alone.